-With house values still rising across the state, and a recent drop in mortgage rates, 2017 might be a good time to refinance a home loan in Washington.
+Summary: With house values still rising across the state, and a steady drop in mortgage rates, 2020 might be a good time to refinance a home loan in Washington.
+In this article, we’ll go over refinancing rates in Washington State and how they can help save homeowners money.

-Earlier today, Freddie Mac published the results of its latest weekly survey of the mortgage lending industry.
+Earlier this week, Freddie Mac published the results of its latest weekly survey of the mortgage lending industry.
 And it brought good news for homeowners who are in the market to buy or refinance a home in Washington State.

-According to Freddie Mac, mortgage rates dropped to their lowest level of the year (to date) during the week of May 25, 2017.
+According to Freddie Mac, mortgage rates dropped to an all-time low during the first week of March 2020, and as of the time of this writing (April 2020), rates are not too far off from that dramatically low level.
 Home prices, meanwhile, continue to trend upward.
-Here are the latest trends and stats:
+Here are the latest trends and stats.

 Low Mortgage Rates Open Up Refinancing Opportunities

-At the start of this year, the average rate for a 30-year fixed home loan was around 4.20%.
-It has fluctuated a bit since then, and is currently averaging just over 4%, as of May 25, 2017.
+At the start of this year, the average rate for a 30-year fixed home loan was around 3.72%.
+It has been on a steady decline since then, and is currently averaging 3.31%, as of April 16, 2020.
 Rates have also dropped for other mortgage products, including 15-year fixed and 5/1 ARM loans.

 Generally speaking, when rates go down like this, a large number of Washington homeowners are able to refinance their mortgages to lower their monthly payments.